Term Life Insurance

 for your family

-Term life insurance can be overwhelming and complicated to shop for at first.
+Getting term life insurance from your typical local Chicago agency can be overwhelming and complicated.
 You have to sort through death benefits and policy coverage amounts, then decide what term length you need.

 Life insurance doesn’t have to be complicated.

-At Life Assurance COA, you will learn everything you need to know about the different policies in plain language.
+At Life Assurance COA, Chicago’s best local insurance agency, you will learn everything you need to know about the different policies in plain language.
 We believe insurance policies should be made accessible to the everyday individual.

 Who Should Get Term Life Insurance?

-When shopping for term life insurance, you should consider your needs in a policy.
-(1) Certain factors may play into the premium you pay, such as age, pre-existing medical conditions, and the coverage you need.
-At Life Assurance Company of America, we provide life insurance policies without the need for a medical exam.
+When shopping for term life insurance from Chicago insurance agencies, you should consider your needs in a policy.
+Certain factors may play into the premium you pay, such as age, pre-existing medical conditions, and the coverage you need.
+At Life Assurance Company of America, we provide residents of Chicago with term life insurance policies with no medical exam.

 “Before you start shopping for term life insurance, decide what term length you want.
 Locking in longer-term costs more of course and there are policies, like.
 That doesn’t mean that you should skimp on coverage to save money.
 The key is to have a term that is long enough to cover your main financial concerns, such as the years until you retire or the years of a mortgage.”